 If you’re interested in therapy and don’t know where to begin, this is the post for you.
 All right, then.
 Here we go…

-*How to find a good shrink*
+How to choose a good shrink

-Get a referral from a professional organization.
+Get a referral from a professional organization

 If you have a specific condition, look for foundations and non-profit groups committed to helping people in your situation.
 These organizations tend to keep track of professionals with relevant areas of expertise.
 They can help you choose a good shrink.

-Explore the listings on GoodTherapy.org.
+Explore the listings on GoodTherapy.org

 GoodTherapy.org was founded in 2007 with the mission of protecting the public from unscrupulous practitioners.
 The site lists shrinks and marriage counselors from more than 30 countries.
 Each of these professionals was checked out before being allowed to post a photo and profile.
 Visiting this site is a great way to get a feel for who and what vibes with you.
 And yes, my shrink is listed.
 His name is Paul Greene.